 This article looks at the role of reference management software in qualitative research and how ATLAS.ti can help you collect references and organize research for a meaningful and robust research inquiry.

 Reference management brings order to the potential chaos of handling numerous sources.
-For scholars, the ability to quickly access, cross-reference, and accurately cite information is crucial.
-It's not just about keeping a tidy library of resources; it's about upholding academic rigor and integrity.
+Scholars need the ability to quickly access, cross-reference, and accurately cite information.
+Synthesizing existing research and connecting it to new knowledge are key requisites for academic rigor and integrity.

 At the core, reference management supports the researcher’s credibility.
 Proper citation practices, facilitated by these tools, respect intellectual property and anchor research in a trustworthy context.
 In essence, an organized reference database is not a mere convenience; it's a fundamental aspect of responsible research practice.

-Managing references effectively is crucial in maintaining the integrity and quality of research.
+Managing references effectively is key to maintaining the integrity and quality of research.
 Citation managers and reference managers can organize large libraries of journal articles, book chapters, and other sources of scholarly information in order to give researchers access to the most relevant materials quickly and easily.

 But what is a reference?
 The rest of this section will outline what a reference looks like so we can discuss how references are managed.